unification-com/mainchain/docs/networks/local-devnet.md

 ## DevNet Chain ID

 ::: warning IMPORTANT
-DevNet's Chain ID is `UND-Mainchain-DevNet`.
-Any `und` or `undcli` commands intended for DevNet should use the flag `--chain-id UND-Mainchain-DevNet`
+DevNet's Chain ID is `FUND-Mainchain-DevNet`.
+Any `und` or `undcli` commands intended for DevNet should use the flag `--chain-id FUND-Mainchain-DevNet`
 :::

 ## DevNet RPC Nodes